reedable/Reedable/README.md

 # Reedable Chrome Extension

-We declare war against the self-centered, self-absorbed, self-whatever web designers, and take back the world wide web for the rest of us.
+We declare a thumb war against the self-centered, self-absorbed, self-grrrrr-whatever web designers, and take back the world wide web for the rest of us.

 Tiny fonts, tightly positioned text, elegant typeface that is impossible to see and read...
 If you have experienced any of these things, we are here to help.

 Override the typeface.
 Tweak that text space.
 (Oh, I just rhymed.)
 Reedable Chrome Extension provides the reader (that's you) the freedom to choose.

 ## Boring stuff...